Botox & Fillers Santa Barbara

 There are a number of injectable products on the market.
 A smart consumer should research what is the right treatment for you and discuss these options with your dermatologist.

-Botox, derived from Clostridium botulinum, is probably the most familiar of all the injectables.
-A similar medication is called Dysport, which provides similar results.
-Both of these products are injected by your dermatologist into the appropriate location for treatment.
+Botox, which is derived from botulinum toxin, is one of the most popular injectable treatments for improving the youthful look of your face.
+There is also a similar treatment, called Dysport, which provides results akin to what you’ll experience with Botox.
+Both of these products are injected by your dermatologist into the appropriate body part for treatment.

 Soft-tissue fillers are also quite popular and include Juvederm, Restylane, and Radiesse.
 They are useful in the treatment of residual dynamic wrinkles after neuromodulator treatment and are very versatile.

 Juvederm and Restylane are hyaluronic-acid-based fillers.
-They add volume to the skin tissues and fill fine lines also.
+They add volume to the skin, helping to plump up the cheeks and lips, and also helps to fill fine lines.
 Non-hyaluronic-acid-based fillers include Radiesse, which is made of calcium hydroxylapatite microspheres in a gel solution.
 The microspheres form a grid beneath the skin to add support and volume.
 Radiesse may be useful where a great amount of volume is necessary.

 What to Expect During Treatment

-Injectable treatments typically take approximately 30 minutes per area being injected.
-How long your treatment takes depends on factors such as the amount of filler needed.
+Injectable treatments typically take approximately 30 minutes per body part being injected.
+How long your treatment takes depends on factors such as the degree of your signs of aging and the amount of filler needed to achieve the desired result.

 Most fillers now contain lidocaine but some practitioners may also use a topical anesthetic for additional numbing prior to the procedure.
 There is not a great deal of downtime associated with injectables, and with many, you can return to work right away.